-Regular Faculty: Paul Alvarez, Brian Clocksin, Sarah Dunn, Megan Granquist, Margo Greicar, Marilyn Oliver, Pat Widolff, Dan Williams, Wendy Zwissler
+Regular Faculty: Paul Alvarez, Brian Clocksin, Sarah Dunn, Megan Granquist, Margo Greicar, Marilyn Oliver, Karlita Warren, Pat Widolff, Dan Williams, Wendy Zwissler

-The Kinesiology Department offers three programs of study within two majors.
+The Kinesiology Department offers three undergraduate programs of study within two majors and one graduate program.
 The Physical Education Teacher Education (PETE) program prepares students to teach Physical Education in the State of California public school system.
 The Health and Human Performance (HHP) prepares students for careers and graduate education in health and sport science professions.
 The Athletic Training Program prepares students to become Certified Athletic Trainers by addressing the educational and clinical competencies required to pass the Board of Certification (BOC) examination.

-Athletic Training - B.S.
+The Athletic Training Program (B.S. degree) has admitted the final graduating class into the major (Class of 2020) and is no longer accepting undergraduate students.
+The Master of Science Degree in Athletic Training (MSAT) is anticipated to begin in Summer 2018.